📅 Book an Appointment

 What are the benefits of having a therapy dog in my sessions?

 Dogs are great at engaging individuals, and are usually highly motivated by social contact.
 This makes them the perfect addition to a session, and in my experience, often when children and adolescents know that they get to “play” with Luna in the session, they are much more motivated to attend.
-By having Luna in the sessions, a calm space is created and clients know they can let their guard down and feel comfortable, in a non-judgmental space.
+By having Luna in the sessions, a calm space is created and clients know they can let their guard down and feel comfortable, in a non-judgemental space.
 Luna is a very excitable dog, and makes every single person feel so welcome.
 She is often able to identify a client’s emotional state, and give them what they need in that moment.
 For example, if a client is feeling sad and cries, Luna usually recognises this and attempts to comfort the person, by either leaning in close to their face, or will place herself close enough for a pat.
 It is also helpful having an excitable dog in session, as I use this to teach children about different “Zones of Regulation”.
 For example, if Luna is in the “yellow zone” (excitable, moving too fast, not focussing), children identify this and help Luna get into the “green zone” (calm, ready to learn), which in turn they learn to apply to themselves.
 Having a therapy dog in session also assists clients who are not comfortable with making eye contact, as there is something else to focus on in the room.

 What are some of the health and psychological benefits of owning a dog?